dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3725: Non-religious individuals also show moral courage in history.
+### T3725: Many non-religious have shown moral courage and compassion.

 |Support|
 |---|